frieda566/Tech-Basics-1/README.md

 This weeks assignment consisted of creating a **text game**.
 I decided to create a study method quiz which helps the user find the perfect method.

 # Week 3
-This weeks assignemnt consisted of creating
+This weeks assignment consisted of creating a more complicated **ASCII art design** integrating new concepts and tools we learned in the past two weeks.